natalieagus/50005/docs/Problem Set/06-filesystem.md

 {:.note-title}
 > Recap
 >
 > In UNIX-like systems, each file is associated with an inode, which stores metadata and pointers to data blocks.
 The inode reference count tracks how many directory entries (i.e., filenames) or open file descriptors refer to that inode.
 When a file is deleted via `unlink()`, the reference count is decremented.
-The inode and its data blocks are only reclaimed when the count reaches zero—meaning no directory entry and no open file descriptor still points to it.
+The inode and its data blocks are only reclaimed when the count reaches zero, meaning no directory entry and no open file descriptor still points to it.
 This mechanism ensures safe deletion only when no process can access the file anymore.

 ### Scenario